MariamKhoKh/Skill-Hub/README.md

 # SkillHub

-SkillHub is an online platform where students can book sessions with teachers, leave reviews, and manage learning activities efficiently.
+SkillHub is an online platform where students can find tutors with specific skills, book sessions with teachers, send and receive notifications, leave reviews, update profile info and manage learning activities efficiently.

 ## Features